 Smooth Stalked Meadow Grass

 Don’t be put off by that word “meadow”.
 This grass most definitely does not look as though it should be growing in a cow field.
-It does have slightly thicker leaves than ryegrass but it has this amazing ability to repair baldy bits in a lawn.
+It does have slightly thicker leaves than ryegrass but it has this amazing ability to repair bald bits in a lawn.
 Smooth Stalked Meadow Grass has underground stems which search out bare areas and propagate new grass plants in them.
 It’s an essential component of turf for family lawns and sports fields.

 Need more help with turf terms?